Primary tabs

 Thesis / Dissertation

-A dissertation proposal, an oral presentation and a 15,000-word dissertation.
-An oral examination will take place at the discretion of the examiners.
+A 15,000-word dissertation.
+An oral examination of the dissertation will take place at the discretion of the examiners.

 Essays